-During the year ended March 31, 2012, the Group's wholly-owned subsidiary, Pacific Marine Leasing Inc., advanced \$0.3 million to the developer of the new head office property to finalize the loan amount at \$24.5 million.
+The Group has advanced funds to, and has a loan receivable from, the developer of the new head office property in the amount at \$24.5 million.
 The term of the loan is fifteen years, secured by a second mortgage on the property.
 The loan agreement provides for interest equal to one-half of the net cash flow from the property, subject to minimum and maximum percentage rates of interest.
 Over the term of the loan, interest is expected to approximate the market rate when the loan was made.
 Incidental to the loan, the Group was granted an option to purchase up to fifty percent of the owner's equity interest in the new building at a price of \$24.5 million.
 The purchase option expires at the end of the loan term.